Tuesday, January 27, 2009

 Christmas day

 Has been very pleasant.
-Still recovering from massive flu and throwing back the paracetamol to control fever,
+Still recovering from massive flu and throwing back the paracetamol to control fever, but washing it down with the best damn Christmas meal in years and a nice Chianti.

 We are now pausing before moving on to dessert.
 I have received several wonderful presents from my wife.
 Including "The CAT of GLORY", 3 ties and a Terry Pratchett book.